NexusLove/lua-encrypt-project-stuff/README.md

 Init:
 hash = require "hashy

-Encrypt:
+# Encrypt:
   hash.encrypt(str,key)
-  -- str is string data
-  -- key is string key of data to encrypt
+  -- str is string data and key is string key of data to encrypt

-Decrypt:
+# Decrypt:
   hash.decrypt(str,key)
-  -- str is encrypted data
-  -- key is same as encryption key
+  -- str is encrypted data and key is same as encryption key